Eyeball1/hw7/README.md

 ## Contributing

-  * please make a git pull request
+  * do make a git pull request

 ## Tests